 When the hubby came home from work, all I got was a dirty look…no comment whatsoever.

 After that, I had to still relocate some outlets and patch up the hole in the wall that was left from the teardown on the kitchen wall.

 Since the original publishing of this post, a lot has changed in our kitchen and it went through several color changes and designs.
-I also added a kitchen counter post under the island after the new countertops were added.
+I also added a kitchen island post under the island after the new countertops were added.